 You can imagine having ten spoons each day, and tasks such as showering or bathing requiring two spoons, and walking for half an hour (for example, home from work) requiring six.
 Those with a thyroid condition may have to work out what activities they can afford to do each day, so as not to run out of spoons (energy) and be left exhausted.

 As other people without a health issue do not feel the impact of spending ‘spoons’ for mundane tasks such as bathing and getting dressed, they may not realise the amount of energy used by those who do need to plan their energy usage just to get through the day.
 They do not tend to have a limited amount of energy, as most daily tasks could never get close to exhausting them, unlike those with hypothyroidism or Hashimoto’s, for example.

 Since Christine Miserandino created the Spoon Theory, which has had many, many views and shares, the word ‘spoonie’ and #spoonie has been used on social media sites to connect people living with reduced energy levels and raise awareness of the constraints of the health conditions we live with.

 Even those who have their hypothyroidism well-treated, like myself, tend to be more at risk of over exhausting and expecting too much of ourselves, compared to other people.

 It takes balance, patience and a lot of practice to learn how to use our energy efficiently.
-Sometimes we try and it’s still out of our control.
+Sometimes we try our best and it’s still out of our control.
 Thyroid flares can come out of nowhere.
-Sometimes we have less spoons on other days compared to others, for example, if we’ve had a bad nights sleep or have a cough or cold, then we’re starting the day with less energy already.
+Sometimes we have less spoons on some days compared to others, for example, if we’ve had a bad nights sleep or have a cough or cold, then we’re starting the day with less energy already.

 So be a spoonie, and be proud.
 You’re a spoonie superhero!